saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 handling auto-completion via llama.vim.
 Chat went through Claude Code in the terminal, which was already a massive upgrade over my old CodeCompanion setup.

 But there was still something missing.
-Even with a solid local model and a decent terminal interface, I was stuck in what I now call "copilot mode" — asking questions, getting suggestions, copying the good bits and fixing the rest.
-It was useful, sure, but I kept wondering: what if the AI could just _do the thing_?
-Not suggest it, not talk about it, but actually write the code, run the tests, and commit the result?

-So I've changed things up again.
-Over the past few months, I've been building **Pi**, a self-hosted agentic environment that treats AI as an orchestrator rather than an assistant.
-Instead of a single model that chats, Pi delegates to specialised subagents: one plans the work, others implement it in parallel, one reviews the results.
-I give it a high-level goal and it comes back with commits ready to merge.
-No internet required, no data leaves my machine, and — here's the kicker — it actually gets stuff done.
+I'd been eyeing Opencode — it had some features I really wanted, like proper subagent support and git worktrees for parallel builders.
+The problem?
+Actually changing anything in Opencode was a pain.
+The codebase wasn't built for extension; it was built for monolithic development.
+Want to tweak how agents read files?
+Better fork the whole thing.
+Want to add a new tool?
+Prepare for a fight with the architecture.

+So I did what any self-respecting programmer would do: I built my own.
+Over the past few months, I've been developing **Pi**, a self-hosted agentic environment designed from the ground up to be extensible.
+Every feature is a plugin.
+Every tool can be modified without touching the core.
+And the result is something that actually adapts to how I work, not the other way around.

 This post is part of a series on local AI coding assistants: